pauljickling/notes/terminal/basics.md

 `ctrl + u` clear line

+`dmesg` review messages stored in the ring buffer.
+Useful for understanding processes that are failing without clear stderr messages, among other things.

 `pbcopy` copies standard input to the pasteboard.
 For example, `cat foo.txt | pbcopy` would copy the contents of the foo.txt file to the pasteboard.

 `pbpaste` pastes pasteboard content